danielzahnd/master-thesis/text/version-final/README.md

-# version-final
+# text

-Final version of the master thesis, consisting of
+This folder contains the final version of the master's thesis, consisting of
 - an abstract,
 - a theory part,
 - a proof of concept chapter,